 Sheriff Wright’s name is engraved at the National Law Enforcement Memorial in Washington DC, on the East side, Panel 58, Row 1.

 Sheriff W.W.
 Wright and City Marshal David Johnson were both killed by gunfire in a crossfire while attempting to apprehend jail escapees in Nevada City, CA.

 Sheriff Wright otherwise known as “Boss Wright” came to the US from England and became our Sheriff in 1854 after participating in several mining ventures.
-In July 1856 a fire swept through Nevada City, and it became apparent the courthouse, which housed the jail at the time, was likely to burn.
+In July 1856, a fire swept through Nevada City, and it became apparent the courthouse, which housed the jail at the time, was likely to burn.
 Sheriff Wright showed his character when he put himself in danger to release several inmates who were trapped inside the jail.
-Sheriff Wright released several inmates but succumbed to smoke inhalation and collapsed.
+Sheriff Wright released several inmates but collapsed from smoke inhalation.
 One of the inmates, George Lewis, who was being held for murder, thankfully pulled our Sheriff to safety.

 Sheriff William H. Pascoe-End of Watch (EOW) Friday, June 30, 1893